Estates: Tenants of Kersey Priory Manor

 Enclosure resulted in a system of field numbering which enabled effective record keeping and easy management of rent.
-The field numbers which appeared on maps were also used in valuations and rentals, not to mention sale particulars (see last month), which makes it easy to trace a particular property.
+The field numbers which appeared on maps were also used in valuations and rentals, not to mention sale particulars (see last month - 'Estates: Grantchester' in 'See also'), which makes it easy to trace a particular property.

 The valuation shown in the second image below gives the names of fields, their use, their sizes (measured in acres, roods and perches) and their value (in pounds, shillings and pence).
 They were all leased to Richard Newman.